technologiestiftung/kulturdaten-website/README.md

    ```shell
    npm install
    ```
+3. Create a `.env` file and add all values (see `.env.example` for inspiration).
-3. Generate the OpenAPI client:
+4. Generate the OpenAPI client:
    ```shell
    npm run generate-api
    ```